Current Trail Conditions

 CLICK on the Trail Header of your choice > to jump to Trail information

-The Dunes Trail may have short stretches with sand on the track.
+The Dunes Trail is in good condition, though it is very dry.
+Being coastal, the trail may have short stretches with sand on the track.
 You may need to walk a few metres.
 Take care if you choose to ride through any sand.

 The trail crosses an area of cultural and environmental significance.
 Please do not use unmarked tracks through the dunes.
 Your respect is appreciated.

-We love it when people help us by removing rocks from the track!
+We love it when people help us by removing rocks or windfalls from the track!

 If you come across a significant new slip, please report it to us with a description, location, and your contact details.
 Thank you.

-For driving, the Motu Road is advised as 4WD vehicles only.
+For driving, the Motu Road is always advised as 4WD vehicles only.
+When wet, a 2WD will struggle.

 When riding, remember the Motu Road does have the occasional vehicle, so take care at all times.
 Most importantly, going downhill, stay left on blind corners.
 Share the road with care.